First Corinthians 9:19–27 . . .

 How to Run Your Race

-This week, we'll see how the Corinthians needed to follow Paul's example of humility.
-Paul also demonstrated the principle of love when he became a Jew to the Jews in order to win Jews; and a non-Jewish Gentile to the Gentiles in order that he might win Gentiles; and to the weak he became weak (9:19–22).
-Paul will close chapter 9 with his encouraging instruction on how we should run our individual race using self-discipline in order to "get the prize" (9:24–27).
+This week, we’ll see how the Corinthians needed to follow Paul’s example of humility.
+He also demonstrated the principle of love when he became a Jew to the Jews in order to win Jews; a non-Jewish Gentile to the Gentiles in order that he might win Gentiles; and to the weak he became weak (9:19–22, shown at the bottom of this page).
+He’ll close chapter 9 with his encouraging instruction on how we should run our individual race using self-discipline in order to “get the prize” (9:24–27).

 Paul now moves from the subject of giving up his right to financial support to giving up cultural rights.
-In nine verses (9:15–23), Paul explains that his passion for lost people and for preaching the gospel consumes him.
-Consequently, he'll go to any and every length to share Christ.
+In vv.
+15–23, Paul explains that his passion for lost people and for preaching the gospel consumes him.
+Consequently, he’ll go to any and every length to share Christ.

-In 9:19–22 (see this passage below), Paul describes his passion to do whatever it takes to win lost people to Christ.
-Six times in one paragraph Paul states his desire to reach the lost.
-He reaches them by adapting his methods according to the group he tried to reach.
-Paul goes after anyone and everyone: (1) Jews; (2) "those under the law" (probably includes non-Jewish Gentile God-fearers and proselytes to Judaism, as well as ethnic Jews); (3) "those not having the law" (refers to Gentiles apart from any Jewish influence); and (4) "the weak" (most likely referring to Christians with weak consciences).
+In vv.
+19–22, Paul describes his passion to do whatever it takes to win lost people to Christ.
+Six times in one paragraph he states his desire to reach the lost; he reaches them by adapting his methods according to the group he tried to reach.
+He goes after anyone and everyone: (1) Jews; (2) “under the law” (probably includes non-Jewish Gentile God-fearers and new believers to Judaism, as well as ethnic Jews); (3) “those not having the law” (refers to Gentiles apart from any Jewish influence); and (4) “the weak” (most likely referring to Christians with weak consciences).

 Why does Paul go to such great lengths to win lost people?
-He tells us in 9:23: "I do all things for the sake of the gospel, so that I may become a fellow partaker of it."
-The work of the gospel was the great axis around which everything in Paul's life revolved.
+He tells us in v.
+23: “I do all this for the sake of the gospel, that I may share in its blessings.”
+The work of the gospel was the great axis around which everything in the apostle’s life revolved.

-In 9:24, Paul tells us to run the Christian race with the intent to win the prize at the end of the race.
+In v.
+24, Paul tells us to run the Christian race with the intent to win the prize at the end of the race.
 The prize is offered to each and every believer.
-Unlike a foot race, we're not competing against each other.
-Every Christian can win the prize!
-That's good news because there will always be someone faster, stronger, or smarter than us.
+Unlike a foot race, we’re not competing against each other.
+Note: Every Christian can win the prize!
+That’s great news because there will always be someone faster, stronger, or smarter than us.

 Paul concludes this paragraph by expressing a sincere fear that he himself could fail to win the prize if he were to run aimlessly.
-In 9:26–27, Paul will tell us how to avoid losing in our Christian race.
+In vv.
+26–27, he tells us how to avoid losing our Christian race we run perpetually.

 True Christians are involved in a “long-distance race.”
 Run it in such a way that you obtain the prize of “an imperishable crown.”
 What could be more desirable than to finish strong for Christ and be with him forever!